Robust high-dimensional Gaussian and bootstrap approximations for trimmed sample means: Introduction

 In this setup, one has access only to the contaminated sample $X_{1:n}^\varepsilon$, which differs from the clean sample in at most $\eps n$ points.
-The adversarial contamination setup has been widely used on the recent literature (see \textit{e.g.} \cite{Depersin2021, Lecue2020, Diakonikolas2019, diakonikolas2019a, lecue2019learning}) and is less favorable than Huber's classical contamination model \cite{huber1965robust, huber1981robust}, where the distribution $P$ is assumed to be known and the contaminated points are drawn from an unknown distribution. \end{assumption}
+This contamination setup is said to be adversarial because no assumption is made on how the contamination procedure works.
+It has been widely used on the recent literature (see \textit{e.g.} \cite{Depersin2021, Lecue2020, Diakonikolas2019, diakonikolas2019a, lecue2019learning}) and is more adverse than Huber's classical contamination model \cite{huber1965robust, huber1981robust}, where the distribution $P$ is assumed to be known and the contaminated points are drawn from an unknown distribution.
+This setup is closely related to the classical notion of breakdown point \cite{huber1981robust}: an estimator that is robust to an $\eps$-contamination has a breakdown point of at least $\eps$.
+For further discussion and comparisons with other contamination procedures see \cite{diakonikolas2023algorithmic}. \end{definition}

+This model is realistic in a range of modern data-analysis settings where a small fraction of observations may be corrupted by mechanisms that are difficult to model parametrically.
+In high-throughput biology, sample mislabeling and contamination are well documented \cite{zych2017regenotyper}.
+Similar sparse-corruption settings arise in sensor networks, where a fraction of sensors may be faulty or compromised \cite{fagnani2014distributed}, and in crowdsourced or web-scale datasets, where a few percent of labels may be erroneous \cite{northcutt2021pervasive}.
+In these settings, the contaminating mechanism is unknown and need not follow a specified outlier distribution, motivating an adversarial rather than a Huber contamination model.
+The requirement in our results that $\epsilon$ vanish with $n$ (see \S\ref{sec:mainresult}) reflects the fact that distributional (Gaussian) approximation is a strictly harder goal than point estimation, and Lemma \ref{lemma:epsbound} shows that this requirement is unavoidable.

 Given $p > 2$ we let